 Marriage is not just between two people.
 God is always in the midst.
 Our husbands should attempt to reflect Jesus in the marriage, they are given that commandment, but they can never reach perfection.
 Only Jesus is perfect.
 Only God is perfect.
 Only He can fill the void of all the imperfect pieces.
 So take joy in all the ways that your husband tries to care for you, but for the areas that he falls short, let God sustain you.

 I do not want to let husbands off the hook from developing intimacy with their wives in all its forms (emotional, spiritual, sexual).
 A lack of intimacy can be dangerous for marriage as I detailed in my blog, “Pornography Victims in our Pews.”
 Neither spouse should ever stop trying.
 However, my goal here is to help us women recognize that our search for perfection in our spouses blinds us from seeing how truly blessed we might actually be.

 For the Abused Wife

 I always like to caveat this type of blog for my readers that may be in abusive relationships.
 I want to lovingly tell you that blog is not for you.
-If your husband physically beats you, calls you names, constantly puts you down, tells you are worthless, you are in an abusive relationship.
-There is a big difference between a husband that might forget a birthday and the one that calls you names because you forgot his.
+If your husband physically beats you, calls you names, constantly puts you down, tells you are worthless, your husband is in great error and sister, you need to seek help.
 You are loved by an almighty Father and are precious in his eyes.
-Please seek help by either calling Focus on the Family and speak to a licensed counselor at 1-800-A-FAMILY or the National Domestic Abuse Hotline at 1-800-799-SAFE.
+If you don’t have someone locally that you can trust, please seek help by either calling Focus on the Family and speak to a licensed counselor at 1-800-A-FAMILY or the National Domestic Abuse Hotline at 1-800-799-SAFE.